-It is estimated that 4,338 litres of cable fluid was released in November 2004.
+It is estimated that 9,370 litres of cable fluid was released between May 2011 and November 2014.
 It is assumed, based on information provided to AECOM by ESB, that the fluid lost was a mixture of LAB and mineral oil based products.
+It is noted no mineral oil was detected during surface water and sediment sampling of the canal and drain; however, in order to provide a conservative approach to the PSA, it is assumed mineral oil based products could be present in soil and groundwater at the leak location.
 Due to its high biodegradability, lower volatility and low solubility, it is considered that LABs are of less concern for adverse environmental impact than mineral oil based products.
 Given that there is potential for a mixture of both types of cable fluids to have been used at this site, potential contaminants of concern have been identified.
 A summary of the source audit findings is as follows:

-Table 16.
+Table 18.
 Area of Potential Environmental Concern

-Number APEC Potential Contaminants of Concern Potential Media Impacted 1 Leak at (55) Francis Street - Inchicore 110 kV (November 2004) LABs TPH BTEX VOCs SVOCs PCBs Soil Groundwater Soil Vapour Ground Gas
+Number APEC Potential Contaminants of Concern Potential Media Impacted 1 Leak at (18) Francis Street - Inchicore 110 kV (May 2011 - November 2014) LABs TPH BTEX Soil Groundwater Soil Vapour VOCs SVOCs Ground Gas